-- Limit your outdoor activities as ozone levels rise to unhealthy levels.
-The EPA notes that elevated ozone levels increase your chances of being affected by smog the longer you stay outside.
+- Limit your outdoor activities if ozone levels are unhealthy, as elevated ozone levels increase your chances of being affected by smog the longer you stay outside.

-- Keep your activities gentler on smoggy days.
-The more vigorous your activity level, the greater your chances of experiencing respiratory problems.
+- Keep your activities gentler on smoggy days, as the more vigorous your activity level, the greater your chances of experiencing respiratory problems.

-Don’t take chances with smog on days when air quality is low.
-The best approach is to spend less time outdoors, and replace vigorous activities, like running or biking, with gentler options, such as walking.
-It can also help to schedule your outside activities for the early morning or evening, since ozone levels are usually lower at those times.
+Don’t take chances with smog on days when air quality is poor.
+The best approach is to spend less time outdoors and replace vigorous activities, like running or biking, with gentler options, such as walking.
+You can also schedule your outside activities for the early morning or evening, when ozone levels are low.
 These simple steps can help protect you and your family on smoggy days, whether you live in a major city or you’re just passing through.